 What are these new strains and where do they come from?
 How are they spread and are they deadlier than what we are battling?
 Are there more precautions we need to take to protect ourselves?
 What about vaccines, will they help?
-In this post, we will explore all of this, as well as what you can do to stay safe through an ever-evolving pandemic.
+In this post we explore all of this, as well as what you can do to stay safe through an ever evolving pandemic.

 Where do variants come from?

 It turns out “Coronavirus” is a large family of viruses named for the crown-like spikes on their surfaces.
 Many of them affect humans with acute respiratory distress.
 Human Coronaviruses were first noticed in the mid-1960’s by the Common Cold Research Unit in Wiltshire, UK.
 Later in 1968 as the technology became available for scientists to culture viruses in the lab it was possible to image them and they were remarked as having characteristic spikes in the shape of a corona - hence coronavirus.

 A Coronavirus duplicates itself resulting in similar but not exact copies of the original.
 Once it has exhausted its resources (and our wellbeing) it launches itself towards other bodies with every suspicious sneeze, cough and droplet.
 Our bodies are basically incubating stations as the virus proliferates.
 Through its interaction with our own genetic code those not-exact copies will contain errors.
 These errors are called mutations and viruses with these mutations are called variants.
 Many of the mutations aren’t functional and can sometimes damage the virus itself.
 But other times when the conditions are right each new body becomes a training ground as it gets smarter, stronger and lasts longer.